 R981-1.
-Purpose: To carry out the intent of the Utah Procurement Code, Utah Code Title 63, Chapter 56, as amended, for and on behalf of the State Board of Regents in its capacity as an institution of higher education (see 53B-1-102).
+Purpose: To carry out the intent of the Utah Procurement Code, Utah Code Title 63, Chapter 56, as amended, for and on behalf of the Board of Higher Education in its capacity as an institution of higher education (see 53B-1-102).

 2.1.
 Utah Code §53B-7-101(9)

 2.2.
 Policy and Procedures R141, Functions of the Commissioner of Higher Education

 3.1.
 “Architect-engineer services”: professional services within the scope of the practice of architecture as defined in the Utah Code.

 3.2.
 “Business”: any corporation, partnership, individual sole proprietorship, joint stock company, joint venture or any other private legal entity.

 3.2.
 “Business entity”: a sole proprietorship, partnership, association, joint venture, corporation, firm, trust, foundation, or other organization or entity used in carrying on commercial business activities for profit-making purposes.